 Diaper Rash Cream

-Items Needed: 2/3 cup extra virgin olive oil or coconut oil (you may also use jojoba oil, or a mix of these oils), 2 tbsp grated beeswax or 1 capsule Vitamin E (personally, I like to use a little bit of both), 6 drops grapefruit seed extract (this serves as a preservative and it is optional), 1 tbsp chamomile flowers (optional), ¼ cup shea butter, 1 tsp arrowroot or zinc oxide powder, small jar, wire whisk or electric mixer, rubber spatula, double boiler (or you can use a makeshift double broiler with a large and small saucepan)
+Items Needed: 2/3 cup extra virgin olive oil or coconut oil (you may also use jojoba oil, or a mix of these oils), 2 tbsp grated beeswax or 1 capsule Vitamin E (personally, we like to use a little bit of both), 6 drops grapefruit seed extract (this serves as a preservative and it is optional), 1 tbsp chamomile flowers (optional), ¼ cup shea butter, 1 tsp arrowroot or zinc oxide powder, small jar, wire whisk or electric mixer, rubber spatula, double boiler (or you can use a makeshift double broiler with a large and small saucepan)

 - On low heat, pour the oil into the top of the double boiler.
 Add the chamomile flowers.